pywbem/pywbemtools/docs/introduction.rst

 platforms.
 It provides functionality to:

 * Explore the CIM data of WBEM Servers.
 It can manage/inspect the CIM model components including CIM classes, CIM instances, and CIM qualifiers and execute CIM methods and queries on the WBEM server.
-It implements subcommands to execute the :term:`CIM-XML` operations defined in the DMTF specification CIM Operations Over HTTP(:term:`DSP0200`).
+It implements subcommands to execute the :term:`CIM-XML` operations defined in the DMTF specification CIM Operations Over HTTP (:term:`DSP0200`).

 * Inspect/manage WBEM server functionality including:

-  * CIM namespaces,
+  * CIM namespaces as (see :term:`CIM namespace`) ,
-  * WBEM registered management profiles,
+  * WBEM registered profiles (see :term:`WBEM management profile`),
-  * WBEM server brand information
+  * WBEM server brand and version information.

-* Capture detailed information on interactions with the WBEM server including time statistics.
+* Capture detailed information on interactions with the WBEM server including time statistics and details of data flow.

 * Maintain a file of WBEM server definitions so that pywbemcli can access multiple servers by name.